tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * **Multi-indexing** is the process of indexing a dataset by more than one value.
 Multi-indexing is like using two bookmarks in a book.
 Each bookmark is an index, and depending on which index you go to, you'll get different content.

 * Multi-indexing is sometimes referred to as hierarchical indexing, as relationships can exist between indexes.
-For example, a state can be one index and a city can be another.
-Because a city belongs to a state, these indexes would be hierarchical.
+For example, a province can be one index and a city can be another.
+Because a city belongs to a province, these indexes would be hierarchical.

 * Multiple indexes are valuable because they enable dimensional data to be grouped and retrieved.

   * This is particularly valuable when working with financial data and dates.
 While dates are great to index, dates do not always provide all of the detail needed to manipulate and analyze data.

-  * For example, when looking at stock prices and purchases over time, it is important to group data by both date and ticker.
+  * For example, when looking at stock prices and purchases over time, it is essential to group data by both date and ticker.
 In this operation, both date and ticker can be indexes, and by specifying date and ticker, you can slice out the price of a particular stock at a specific point in time.

 * Essentially, multi-indexing improves data storage, lookup, and manipulation/assignment.

-Open the unsolved Jupyter notebook and live code how to create and use multiple indexes, as well as how to access data using more than one index.
+Open the unsolved Jupyter notebook and live code on how to create and use multiple indexes, as well as how to access data using more than one index.
 Cover the following points:

 * When working with indexes, its a common practice to clean data before setting indexes.
 For example, a Series being used as an index should not have any `NaN` values.
 These can be handled by first executing `dropna` against a DataFrame.
-The `set_index` function can then be used set the index.
+The `set_index` function can then be used to set the index.

 * Multi-indexing is commonly done when working with `Date` data.

-* When used as an index, `Date` data is considered a `DatetimeIndex`. `DatetimeIndexes` have the ability to inherently create multi-indexing.
+* When used as an index, `Date` data is considered a `DatetimeIndex`. `DatetimeIndexes` have the ability to create multi-indexing inherently.

 * A `DatetimeIndex` can be created by passing a `Date` field to the `index_col` attribute when using `read_csv`. `parse_dates` and `infer_datetime_format` should also be included.